ortus-docs/coldbox-docs/configuration/configuration_directives/flash.md

 **scope**

 The ColdFusion scope to store the Flash data on or the instantiation path of your custom Flash object.
+Available core scopes are: session, client, cluster, cache, and mock.